FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	- Critical Strikes - A chance to increase your total damage by double the output.
 Effects like Healing, Buffs, and Debuffs do not benefit from Crits.
 - Conditions
 	- Burn - Creatures suffering the Burn Condition are set on fire for 2 Turns, causing creatures to take a Unique DOT that does not stack upon itself.
+	- Launched - Creatures affected by this Condition are lifted into the air 3m (10ft).
+	- Stunned - For the duration of the Condition, the creature is unable to act at all unless they are immune to the Condition, stopping all movement from the creature while also making them unable to Attack or Dodge.
 - Status Buffs/Debuffs
-	-
+	- Frenzy: Increases the affected creature's Dodge Bonus by +5 and +2 or a Dodge Bonus of +5 and +1 Offensive Action.
 # Difficulty "Setting"
-For the sake of simplicity and speed, Damage rolls are mostly static, with Attack Rolls being rolled are made with one of the following Dice Systems with the following rules:
+For the sake of simplicity and speed, Damage rolls are mostly static, with Attack Rolls and Dodge Rolls being rolled are made with one of the following Dice Systems with the following rules (Note: DC = Difficulty Class i.e. how difficult it is to meet or surpass; you can choose to combine multiple Dice Systems to improve Difficulty if you so wish to add more complexity):

-- General Difficulty Dice System (Consistent; might be too simple; An either remain a single difficulty, or up to DM's discretion for creativeness)
+- General Difficulty Dice System for Attack Rolls (Consistent; might be too simple; either remain a single difficulty, or up to DM's discretion for creativeness)
-		- Very Easy/Drizzle (d2, fail on 1, success on 2)
+		- Very Easy/Drizzle (d20, DC 1 only way to fail)
-		- Easy/Rainstorm (d3, fail on 1, success on 3, off-shot on 2)
-		- Normal/Monsoon (d4, fail on 1, success on 4, off-shot on 2-3)
-		- Hard/Eclipse (d6, fail on 1, success on 5-6, off-shot on 2-4)
+		- Easy/Rainstorm (d20, DC 3)
+		- Normal/Monsoon (d20, DC 6)
+		- Hard/Eclipse (d20, DC 9)
 - Size Difficulty Dice System (Larger creatures are easier to hit than smaller creatures; generally more consistent hit-numbers with greater risks for failure or off-targeting)
-	- Huge+/Drizzle (d10, fail on 1, success on 6-10, off-shot on 2-5)
-	- Large/Rainstorm (d10, fail on 1-2, success on 7-10, off-shot on 3-6)
-	- Medium/Monsoon (d10, fail on 1-3, success on 7-10, off-shot on 4-6)
-	- Small-/Eclipse (d10, fail on 1-3, success on 8-10, off-shot on 4-7)
+	- Huge+/Drizzle (d20, DC 1)
+	- Large/Rainstorm (d20, DC 2)
+	- Medium/Monsoon (d20, DC 4)
+	- Small-/Eclipse (d20, DC 6)
+- Speed Difficulty Dice System (Faster creatures are harder to hit than smaller creatures, but due to sizes being a thing, being 'Fast' has a smaller range of DC to compensate)
+	- Sluggish (d20, No DC/No Improvement)
+	- Very Slow (d20, DC 1)
+	- Slow (d20, DC 3)
+	- Normal (d20, DC 5)
+	- Fast (d20, DC 6)
+	- Very Fast (d20,  DC 8)
+	- Subsonic (d20, DC 10)
-## Dodging with Size
+## Dodging
-Dodging is unique with its double-dice system; the first roll is to determine the overall success or failure of the Dodger's capabilities, with a second d100 roll is made to determine how many attacks they are capable of evading.
-The second dice is always a d100 unless the number of attacking enemies or attacks exceed 100, which instead would make it a d1000, but the first dice roll can be chosen with one of the following below systems:
+Dodging is unique in this game with its double-dice system; the first roll is to determine the overall success or failure of the Dodger's capabilities, with a second d100 roll is made to determine how many attacks they are capable of evading.
+Players and Invaders both have the ability to Dodge Offensive Actions, while none of the Mobs can.
+The second dice is always a d100 unless the number of attacking enemies or attacks exceed 100, which instead would make it a d1000.
-- General Difficulty Dice System (Consistent; might be too simple; Player/Invader-only ability, stays constant)
-	- Very Easy/Drizzle (d6, fail on 1, success on 2-6)
-	- Easy/Rainstorm (d6, fail on 1-2, success on 3-6)
-	- Normal/Monsoon (d4, fail on 1-3, success on 4-6)
-	- Hard/Eclipse (d6, fail on 1-3, success on 5-6, re-roll on 4)
-- Size Difficulty Dice System (Larger creatures are easier to hit than smaller creatures; Player/Invader-only ability, DM discerns difficulty)
-	- Huge+/Drizzle (d10, fail on 1-6, success on 7-10)
-	- Large/Rainstorm (d10, fail on 1-4, success on 5-10)
-	- Medium/Monsoon (d10, fail on 1-2, success on 3-10)
-	- Small-/Eclipse (d10, fail on 1, success on 2-10)
 # Playable (generally applicable) Monster Races

 # Out-of-Combat Exploration